metabolicdata/core/docu/fundamentals/formats.md

 }
 ```

-name is streaming jobs required in order to create a checkpoint
+*name* is required in streaming jobs in order to create a checkpoint.